Filter by Category

 Ages: 12 - 15

-BEHAVIOR EXPECTATIONS: Students are expected to follow our troupe guidelines: Listen actively when others are performing, Wait your turn and respect the flow of the activity, Follow the rules of each game or exercise.
+TROUPE GUIDELINES: Listen actively when others are performing, Wait your turn and respect the flow of the activity, Follow the rules of each game or exercise.
+Improv is all about collaboration.
+Students must be able to work respectfully and cooperatively with everyone in the troupe.

-FINAL PERFORMANCE: Tuesday, Dec 9, 5:45 - 6:45pm
+FINAL PERFORMANCE: Tuesday, May 5, 5:45 - 6:45pm

 MEET THE INSTRUCTOR: